niks3089/serverless-openwhisk/README.md

 Account credentials for OpenWhisk can be provided through a configuration file or environment variables.
 This plugin requires the API endpoint, namespace and authentication credentials.

 **Do you want to use a configuration file for storing these values?** Please [follow the instructions](https://console.ng.bluemix.net/openwhisk/cli) for setting up the OpenWhisk command-line utility.
-This tool stores account credentials in the `.wskprops` file in the user's home directory.
+This tool stores account credentials in the `.nimbella/wskprops` file in the user's home directory.
 The plugin automatically extracts credentials from this file at runtime.
 No further configuration is needed.

 **Do you want to use environment variables for credentials?** Use the following environment variables to be pass in account credentials.
 These values override anything extracted from the configuration file.